Live Chat

 The Albertine Apes Alliance

-The alliance focuses on collaborative action and advocacy to support the work of governments, protected area authorities and conservation oganisations in the different national parks of the Albertine Rift.
-The alliance’s core areas are the Rwenzoris to the Virungas.
-It seeks to provide support with specific policies relating to conservation and ecotourism, transmission of disease, threats to a particular species or a habitat, or community issues.
+The AAA focuses on collaborative action and advocacy to support the work of governments, protected area authorities and conservation organisations in and around the different national parks of the Albertine Rift.
+The AAA’s core areas stretch from Kibale Forest to the Virungas.

 volcanoes safaris community projects albertine rift ecosystems great apes mobile

-The Albertine Apes Alliance seeks to support work on four main areas
+The Albertine Apes Alliance seeks to support work on these main areas

-1. Following IUCN and GRASP best practise guidelines, including the gorilla friendly pledge, for responsible gorilla tourism, and conservation and disease prevention.
+1. Ensuring that IUCN and GRASP best practise guidelines are followed by all stakeholders, including adhering to the Gorilla Friendly Pledge for responsible gorilla tourism, conservation and disease prevention.

-4. Raising awareness of the pressures on the protected areas within the Albertine Rift from increasing development and human presence.
+6. Awareness of the pressures on the protected areas within the Albertine Rift from increasing economic development and human presence.

 Highlights from the Future of Gorillas and Chimpanzees in the Albertine Rift 2023